 Ransomware attacks on the healthcare industry skyrocketed in 2020, having almost doubled compared to 2019.
+A 2021 study from Health and Human Services estimates that ransomware attacks were responsible for almost 50% of all healthcare breaches in 2020.
 These attacks can take down IT systems, prevent patients from accessing their medical records and even put patient’s lives at risk.
 In the United States alone, estimates put the number of Personal Health Information (PHI) records of patients affected by ransomware at over 18M and the average ransom demand per attack around $170,000.
-A study by Comparitech puts the total cost of ransomware to US healthcare organizations at nearly $21B.
+HIPAA Journal estimated in 2020 that ransomware attacks against U.S. healthcare providers have caused over $157 million in losses since 2016.

 What Are Ransomware Attacks?